 - Wetlands.
-Direct impacts ranged from approximately 40 acres from Alternative P to more than 100 acres for Alternative M. No wetland impacts were attributed to indirect effects.
+Direct impacts ranged from approximately 40 acres from Alternative P to more than 100 acres for Alternative M. Direct impacts from RPA P range from 38-52 acres, and Alternative R could directly impact up to 13 acres.
+No wetland impacts were attributed to indirect effects.
 Incremental impacts from Other Projects were estimated at less than 10 acres.
-These were applied consistently to all alternatives.
+These were applied consistently to all Build Alternatives.
 Alternative P has the potential to have the fewest wetland impacts but performs similarly to Alternatives O and C. Alternative B has the potential to impact between 83-91 acres while Alternative M may impact 105-118 acres.
 The forecast for trends in wetlands acreage in the Study Area could not be quantified.
 Wetland acreage has the potential to increase along floodplains where marginal agricultural lands are removed from production and drainage maintenance is reduced on those properties.
 Regulatory requirements in Indiana will require mitigation for direct impacts to wetlands as part of any selected Build Alternative.
 This action will generate an offset for the direct impacts caused by the Mid-State Corridor.
 The cumulative impacts for wetlands are not significant in relationship to the Mid-States Corridor. - Streams.
-Direct impacts ranged from approximately 23 miles of stream channel from Alternative C to 45 miles for Alternative M. No stream impacts were attributed to indirect effects.
+Direct impacts ranged from approximately 23 miles of stream channel from Alternative C to 45 miles for Alternative M. Direct impacts from RPA P range from 150,800-210,200 linear feet, and Alternative R could directly impact up to 83,100 linear feet.
+No stream impacts were attributed to indirect effects.
 Incremental impacts from Other Projects were estimated to be less than two miles of stream channel.
-These were applied consistently to all alternatives.
-Impacts to length of stream channel from least to greatest were attributed to Alternatives C, B, P, O and M. Under current regulatory requirements, channelization or other physical modification of waterways will not be allowed without demonstrating the appropriate length, slope and channel shape proposed will maintain stream stability.
+These were applied consistently to all Build Alternatives.
+Impacts to length of stream channel from least to greatest were attributed to Alternatives C, B, P, RPA P, O and M. Under current regulatory requirements, channelization or other physical modification of waterways will not be allowed without demonstrating the appropriate length, slope, and channel shape proposed will maintain stream stability.
 Proper Best Management Practices must also be deployed during construction to prevent construction sediments from entering the waterways.
 Some physical disturbance to the streams will occur and some additional sedimentation may be released during storm events during the construction phases, but these impacts are not anticipated to produce a cumulative degradation of water quality to any of the existing 303(d) streams.
 Regarding the broader water quality of the Study Area, it is forecasted to have farmland removed from production, for forest land to increase, and numerous watershed management/improvement projects to be implemented.
 These actions should reduce non-point pollutant loads and result in a positive trend for water quality across much of the Study Area.
 The cumulative impacts for streams are not significant in relationship to the Mid-States Corridor. - Karst.
 Direct impacts ranged from zero to nearly 100 karst features.
-Karst areas are limited to the eastern side of the Study Area, and are generally confined to the portions of Alternatives O and M after they continue to the east from their shared alignment with Alternatives C and P. Alternative B is the westernmost alignment and has one karst feature associated with it, a sinkhole.
+Karst areas are limited to the eastern side of the Study Area, and are generally confined to the portions of Alternatives O and M after they continue to the east from their shared alignment with Alternatives C, P and RPA P. Alternative B is the westernmost alignment and has one karst feature associated with it, a sinkhole.
 This sinkhole is located outside of karst lithology.
-No karst impacts were attributed to indirect effects.
+No karst features are anticipated to be directly impacted by either RPA P or Alternative R. No karst impacts were attributed to indirect effects.
 Incremental impacts from Other Projects were not associated with any specific karst features but were estimated to affect 10 acres of karst.
-These were applied consistently to all alternatives.
+These were applied consistently to all Build Alternatives.
 The cumulative impacts for karst are not significant in relationship to the Mid-States Corridor.